R. Kelly Hit With Another Indictment For Allegedly Sexually Abusing Another Minor

-R. Kelly is currently behind bars facing charges related to sexual abuse, but now the disgraced singer is facing even more trouble after being charged for sexually abusing another minor.
+R. Kelly is currently behind bars facing charges related to sexual abuse, but now the disgraced singer is in even more trouble after being charged for sexually abusing another minor.
 According to the Chicago Sun-Times, Kelly is accused of abusing a girl that he met in 1997 or 1998 referred to as “Minor 6.”
 The girl was 14 or 15 at the time of the alleged abuse.

 Kelly, whose real name is Robert Sylvester Kelly, was also hit with charges related to making a six-figure payment to individuals in order to obtain videos of Kelly having sex with minors in order to prevent them from being used against him.